FoA-game/UpperNuovartica/EP1/stories.md

 Dear Rayen,

-Recently, my health has improved significantly, and my brother has just received his new organs.
-I can finally calm down and explain to you what happened that day.
+Recently, my health has improved greatly, and my brother has just received his new organs.
+At last, I can calm myself enough to recount what happened that dreadful day.

-The scene is still vividly etched in my mind.
-The Ceras aerosol came like a lurking viper, suddenly invading Mak’s body.
-He collapsed to the ground, clutching his throat with both hands.
-At that moment, fear pinned me in place, rendering me powerless even to reach out and help him.
-All I could do was watch as his life seemed to slip away through his fingers.
-But just when despair overwhelmed me, I heard the hum of drones.
-They descended from the sky like some miracle.
-Within mere minutes, Mak was pulled back from the brink of death.
-Watching him gradually regain his breath, I couldn’t hold back my tears.
+I can still see it as though it were unfolding before me.
+The Ceras aerosol crept in, silent and venomous, striking Mak like a serpent coiled in darkness.
+He fell to his knees, clawing at his throat with desperation.
+In that moment, terror rooted me to the spot—I lacked even the strength to reach for him.
+Helplessly, I watched as his life ebbed away, slipping grain by grain, like sand through fingers.
+And then, just when despair seemed ready to devour me whole, I heard the low hum of drones descending from the distant sky.
+In mere minutes, Mak was wrested back from the abyss.
+As I watched his breath slowly return to him, tears—hot, bitter, and relentless—spilled freely from my eyes.

-Before arriving here, we wandered through countless places, witnessing far too much devastation.
-I have seen lost travelers in the desert reduced to withered corpses; I have watched petty disputes ignite into blood-soaked massacres; and I have borne witness to the merciless trampling of life by K.O.S.
-Misfortune is like a poison that corrodes the soul, silently disintegrating humanity into shattered fragments.
+Before arriving here, we wandered from place to place, witnessing far too much devastation.
+I have seen lost travelers in the desert reduced to lifeless husks; I have watched trivial disputes ignite into bloody massacres; I have even the unfeeling cruelty with which K.O.S. trampled upon life.
+Misfortune is not merely an external force—it is a poison that seeps into the soul.
 But now, under the shelter of the White Tower, my brother and I have finally found a place where we can settle down.

-I look forward to hearing from you.
-Take care.
+I await your reply with a heart both heavy and hopeful.
+May you find peace under the same sky that now shelters us.

-Your forever friend,
+Your always, <br>
 Nadya